chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     chef-automate node remove --postgresql-ip "<postgresql-ip-address>"
     ```

-You can mix and match different services if you want to add nodes across various services.

-- If you want to remove node of automate and PostgreSQL, you have to run:

-    ```sh
-    chef-automate node remove --automate-ip "<automate-ip-address>" --postgresql-ip "<postgresql-ip-address>"
-    ```

-- If you want to remove node of automate, chef-server, PostgreSQL and OpenSearch you have to run:

-    ```sh
-    chef-automate node add --automate-ip "<automate-ip-address>" --postgresql-ip "<postgresql-ip-address>" --chef-server-ip "<chef-server-ip-address>" --opensearch-ip "<opensearch-ip-address>"
-    ```

 Once the command executes, it will remove nodes to your HA setup

 ### Uninstall chef automate HA